 Susan E. Nelson, MD, FACP, FAAHPM

-Susan Nelson serves as medical director of Post Acute Care, Ochsner Health Network and Palliative Care physician, Ochsner Health System.
+Susan Nelson serves as medical director of Post-Acute Care, Ochsner Health Network and Chair, Palliative Medicine, Ochsner Health System.
 She currently chairs the Louisiana Physician Orders for Scope of Treatment (LaPOST) Coalition, an initiative of the Louisiana Health Care Quality Forum., and is a past board member of that organization.
 She is a fellow of the American College of Physicians and the American Academy of Hospice and Palliative Medicine as well as an advocate for senior health.
 Dr. Nelson assisted in the development of the Catholic Health Association’s “End-of-Life Guides”, as well as the “Pathways to Convergence” document which explores both diverging and converging views of Catholics about advance care planning, palliative care, and health care decisions within the Catholic Church and in the public square.
-She works with the Louisiana State Medical Society Council on Public Health and is a member of the Leadership Council, National Physician Orders for Life-Sustaining Treatment (POLST) Paradigm.
+She worked with the Louisiana State Medical Society Council on Public Health and is a member of the Leadership Council, National POLST (Physician Orders for Life-Sustaining Treatment).
 She is a faculty member for Respecting Choices.

 Contact: Monique Tyler; (225) 300-4825; email@example.com

 Judy Thomas, JD